ocaml/dune/doc/dev/rev-store.md

 safely without causing data loss.

-The revision store should always give out the most recent version of data, unless explicitely instructed otherwise.
+The revision store should always give out the most recent version of data, unless explicitly instructed otherwise.
 This means that :

   * If only a Git source is specified, then the revision store will automatically get the newest revision